 Louise Freeman, professor of psychology

-Paper, “Reading Books and Reading Minds: Differential Effects of Wonder and The Crossover on Empathy and Theory of Mind”, will be published in the next edition of Study and Scrutiny: Research on Young Adult Literature.
-Celine Brooks ’16 is a co-author.
+A paper, “Reading Books and Reading Minds: Differential effects of Wonder and The Crossover of empathy and theory of mind” published in Study & Scrutiny: Research in Young Adult Literature.

 Lise Keiter, professor of music